CristianMacedo/easynreport/README.md

 8. On `index.js` replace value after `endDate` with the type of report
     1.  'statement' for 'Extrato'
     2.  'summary' for 'Resumo de negociação'
+9. Run `node index.js`
+10. See the output inside the dist/ folder

 ## How to find my Bearer token?